 Don’t Forget the Loading Process

 A data mart is more of a cost-effective solution to data management than a data warehouse and it can also be more efficient.
-Your business productivity will increase, thanks to the fact data marts are designed specifically for your users’ needs.
-Frustration among employees is always a key player in a business not living up to its full potential, so investing in automated processes is going to benefit the growth of your business in the long term.
-Business leaders often become overwhelmed when they consider the lengthy implementation time and costly expense of developing an entire data warehouse, which is where a data mart becomes incredibly useful—it is cheaper, faster and quicker to set up.
+Your business productivity will increase, thanks to the fact data marts are designed for specific line of business requirements – and not for the entire enterprise.
+Change management and manual processing are key bottlenecks in developing a next-gen data mart, so investing in automated processes is going to benefit the growth of your business in the long term and help alleviate a number of considerations when it comes to onboarding existing or new staff to actual use the data mart, and maintaining it over time Business leaders often become overwhelmed when they consider the lengthy implementation time and costly expense of developing an entire data warehouse, which is where a data mart becomes incredibly useful—it is cheaper, faster and quicker to set up.
 It is a smart solution for progressive organizations of all sizes in 2019.